 Since the beginning of time, the nighttime celestial vista has been a source of wonder and inspiration.

-On Ocracoke, the stars are clear from horizon to horizon since the island, 23 miles off the mainland, is the darkest place on the East Coast, according to National Park Service (NPS) information.
+On Ocracoke, the stars are clear from horizon to horizon since the island, 23 miles off the mainland, and it is the darkest place on the East Coast, according to National Park Service (NPS) information.

-And it is poised to get even darker as the NPS seeks Dark Sky Designation from the International Dark Sky Association (IDA), Tucson, Ariz.
+And it is poised to get even darker as the NPS seeks Dark Sky Designation from the International Dark Sky Association (IDA), Tucson, Arizona.
 When accepted, it will be the first such designation for a national seashore.

 Since 2001, the IDA has designated 13 national parks, monuments and preserves in the United States as Dark Sky Parks, although most are located in the western United States far from urban light sources where light pollution hinders visibility of the nighttime celestial vista.